ArpitPrd/Gem5-Tutorial/Notes.md

 - reading stats.txt in a code that was already written cannot be done, because sim doesnt end until the python process completes (not flushed yet)
 - stop running a .sh file by ctrl + z
 - O3 in gem5 is in context to out of order
+- good practice to check what we have implemented is correct or not through config.ini
+- units of lat = ticks per count

 ## Process Adopted by gem5 to run simulations